Suicide

 Furthermore, suicide does not necessarily violate any duties toward other people, according to Hume.
 Reciprocity may require that we benefit society in exchange for the benefits it provides, but surely such reciprocity reaches its limit when by living we provide only a “frivolous advantage” to society at the expense of significant harm or suffering for ourselves.
 In more extreme situations, we are actually burdens to others, in which case our deaths are not only “innocent, but laudable.”

 Finally, Hume rejects the thesis that suicide violates our duties to self.
-Sickness, old age, and other misfortunes can make life sufficiently miserable that continued existence is worse than death.
+Sickness and other misfortunes can make life sufficiently miserable that continued existence is worse than death.
 As to worries that people are likely to attempt to take their lives capriciously, Hume replies that our natural fear of death ensures that only after careful deliberation and assessment of our future prospects will we have the courage and clarity of mind to kill ourselves.
 In the end, Hume concludes that suicide “may be free of imputation of guilt and blame.”
 His position is largely utilitarian, allied with a strong presumption of personal liberty.

 To annihilate the subject of morality in one’s person is to root out the existence of morality itself from the world as far as one can, even though morality is an end in itself.
 Consequently, disposing of oneself as a mere means to some discretionary end is debasing humanity in one’s person… (Kant 423)